Imran Tahir: 2019 Cricket World Cup

 In April 2019, he was named in South Africa's squad for the 2019 Cricket World Cup.
 He played in the opening match of the tournament, against hosts England.
 At the age of 40 years and 64 days, Tahir became the oldest cricketer for South Africa to play in a World Cup match.
 He bowled the opening over of the tournament, therefore becoming the first spinner to bowl the first over in a World Cup match.
 Tahir also took the first wicket of the World Cup, dismissing England's Jonny Bairstow for a duck.
 In South Africa's next match in the World Cup, against Bangladesh, Tahir played in his 100th ODI.
 Tahir retired from the game after playing his team's last group stage match against Australia, along with teammate JP Duminy.

 In November 2020, Tahir was nominated for the ICC Men's T20I Cricketer of the Decade award.

-Records

-One day Internationals

-Imran Tahir is the spinner with the most wickets in the ICC World Cup for South Africa, with 39 wickets.